Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 ```

-Exceptions: Dart has support for exception handling, which allows you to handle errors and exceptions that may occur during the execution of a program.
+**Exceptions**: Dart has support for exception handling, which allows you to handle errors and exceptions that may occur during the execution of a program.

-Here is an example of try-catch block in Dart:
+*Here is an example of try-catch block in Dart*:

 ```
 try {